MeviolaKarriqi/JavaHomeworksAndProjects/README.md

 # JavaHomeworksAndProjects
-Here I am going to save my hoeworks in java and some little projects that I've made
+Here I am going to save my homeworks in java and some little projects that I've made